WirelessTestbedsAcademy/portable-testbed/agent/README.md

 WiSHFUL Node Agent Framework
 ============================

-This is a prototypic implementation of a wireless agent providing the Unified Programming Interfaces (UPIs) of the Wishful software platform for radio and network control.
+This is a prototypic implementation of a Backbone network agent that uses the Unified Programming Interfaces (UPIs) defined in WiSHFUL project.

 ## Acknowledgement